zonemaster/zonemaster-cli/docs/installation.md

 ## <a name="FreeBSD"></a> Install dependencies for FreeBSD

-1) First install the Zonemaster Engine, following the instructions above.

-2) Still as root, install necessary packages.
+1) Still as root, install necessary packages.

 `pkg install p5-MooseX-Getopt p5-Text-Reflow p5-Module-Install`

-3) Still as root, install non-packaged software.
+2) Still as root, install non-packaged software.

 `cpan -i Zonemaster::CLI`

-4) The CLI tool is now installed and can be run by any user.
+3) The CLI tool is now installed and can be run by any user.

     $ zonemaster-cli example.com